teodoran/notes-app/README.md

 And voilà, the workflow should be successful and we can go ahead and merge the pull-request.
 This will trigger the `notat-api-CI` workflow for the master branch, which will push the container image to your GitHub package registry.
 When the workflow is successful you can verify this by going to your GitHub profile page and navigate to the `Packages` tab, where you should find the `notes-app/notat-api` container.
+Make a note of the container image tag, e.g. something like `sha-c92ee65`, preferably save it somewhere.
 We also have to change the visibility of the container from private to public.

 1. Click on the `notes-app/notat-api` container.
 1. Click on `Package Settings`.
 1. Scroll down to the `Danger Zone` and click on `Make public`.
 1. If you have docker on your computer you can verify that it is public if you want to:
-  - `docker run --rm -it ghcr.io/mapster/notes-app/notat-api`
+  - `docker run --rm -it ghcr.io/<github username>/notes-app/notat-api`

 Let's trigger the `notat-web-CI` workflow as well, but this time we'll skip the failing test step.